ajoshiusc/dr-csi-reg/docs/IMPROVEMENTS_SUMMARY.md

 - ✅ All help messages: Reflect current functionality
 - ✅ Code comments: Explain new approaches and fixes

-The pipeline is now **production-ready** with robust error handling, complete metadata preservation, and reliable registration performance! 🚀
+The module is now **production-ready** with robust error handling, complete metadata preservation, and reliable registration performance! 🚀